Duxah/FreePCB-2/README.md

 `FreePcb-2.2:`

+* If you want to add a via as a part, then create a part with one pin (as in previous versions of FREEPCB), and name it for example VIA1.
+Parts with the VIA prefix are processed by the program in a special way.
+They are not removed when importing an external netlist and are not present in BOM lists

 * When you swap the pins in the PCB editor, the same pins are automatically swapped in the schematic file.
 (How to swap pins is described in [PDF-1.359](https://github.com/Duxah/FreePCB-2/raw/master/FreePcb-2/bin/doc/freepcb_user_guide.pdf)).
 If both pins have the text attribute "description", then they are also swapped.
 If one of the pins does not have this attribute, then you can change it in the pop-up dialog box.

 * As you move a group of objects using the arrows on the keyboard, FreePcb2 automatically aligns the copper trace segments that start from the pins outside the group.